fartwhif/GammaCopy/README.md

 # GammaCopy

-Reconstitute directory structure and files by use of a metadata cache and SmokeMonster DataBases (or SMDBs)
+Reconstitute directory structure and files by use of a metadata cache and templates.
+Currently only supports SmokeMonster DataBase (or SMDB) templates.

 License is Apache 2.0 because of [Crc32.cs](https://github.com/damieng/DamienGKit/blob/master/CSharp/DamienG.Library/Security/Cryptography/Crc32.cs)